-Students will continue language study in the five areas as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
+Students will continue language study in the five areas as outlined by the course proficiencies and the standards for world language learning: Communication, Cultures, Connections, Comparisons and Communities.
 They will continue to develop their listening, speaking, reading, and writing skills begun in Spanish I. They will become more proficient in spontaneous use of the language and will continue to make real-life and functional applications.
-Music, audio-visual resources, the Internet and printed materials will support the curriculum.
-Students will study the culture of Spain and Latin America and will understand the role of Hispanic customs and peoples in the United States.
+Music, audio-visual and print materials will support the curriculum.
+Students will study the cultures of the Spanish-speaking world as well as the role of Latino customs and peoples in the United States.

-Prerequisite: C or better (equivalent to development toward proficiency) in Spanish I and/or teacher recommendation.
+Prerequisite: C or better (or the equivalent to development toward proficiency at CMS) in Spanish I and/or teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Elective.